Can Smelling Weed Get You High? Contact High Truths and Myths

 Secondhand weed smoke carries some irritating compounds, just like cigarette smoke, though with a far lower carcinogenic content.

-The person smoking experiences a filtered version of the smoke, with much of the tar having been removed during the smoking process.
+The person smoking receives a filtered version of the smoke, with the smoking process removing much of the tar.

 Non-smoker exposure can mean exposure to more dangerous smoke and even potential unintended negative impacts to lung health.
 The “harshness” of secondhand smoke can also contribute to airway irritation and can aggravate conditions like asthma.